Rana-50/Personal-Website/README.md

 # Personal-Website
-A simple personal website created using HTML.
+A simple personal website built using HTML.

 ## 📖 Overview
 This project includes: